The 2018 Information Design Summer School:

-This student comment from the 2016 programme sums up the summer school experience.
+This comment from a participant sums up the summer school experience.
 It is a week-long focus on information design, with lectures, group work, critiquing and discussion.
 It’s held in Bath, UK, the beautiful spa town famous for its regency architecture and Roman thermal baths.
 This year we used the new architecture studio at the University of Bath – a wonderful space for creative teaching and learning.

 Who is the summer school for?